truesoulcoder/dealpig/devplan.md

 ## Overall Status

 The core structure of the application using Next.js, Supabase, and HeroUI is established.
 Authentication and basic user management are functional.
-Lead import and initial management are partially implemented.
+Lead import uses an asynchronous server-action-based approach.
 Campaign and sender management have been started.
-Email automation foundations exist, but advanced features like drip campaigns and detailed tracking need work.
-Document generation is largely pending.
+Email automation foundations exist.
+Document generation is pending.

 ## Completed Features